bgamari/ghc-wiki-import/foldr-build-notes.md

 Guess 2 (by David Feuer): Introduce the notion of something being "inlined early", specifically allowing inlining before any full laziness happens.
 Something that's inlinable, and that uses something that's inlined early becomes inlined early.
 This seems messier than Idea 1, but I thought I'd put it on the table.

+Guess 3 (perhaps just implemented by Simon Peyton-Jones?): restrict constant floating to try to prevent some of these problems.

+Q: Which NoFib benchmarks seem to be particularly sensitive to additional fusion rules?

+A (incomplete, and poorly remembered): `fft2` tends to get significant allocation reduction, around 20%, in general. `wang` gets a 50% allocation reduction with either `foldr/cons` or `cons/build`, but only if `-fsimple-list-literals` is enabled. `constraints` tends to do a little worse, with around +4% allocation. `cacheprof` has mixed results (nothing huge).
+Adding a (highly invasive) simplifier run with inlining and rules has all sorts of wild effects, many bad, but reduces allocation in `fannkuch-redux` by a whopping 100%.